 However looking at a pilot the string is cut after the comma:

 MASTER.COLLECTOR_HOST = $(GLIDEIN_Master_Collector)

 So this was less sever than I thought, I am not actually even sure if we can to fix this, maybe we just want to say that factory will need to be upgraded first this round?
 Assigning to Marco in case he wants to close this as a "false positive", or redirect to Lorena if it needs some work.

-#2 Updated by Marco Mambelli 7 months ago
+#2 Updated by Marco Mambelli almost 2 years ago

 - Subject changed from Backward compatibility issue between frontend3.4.1/factory3.4: collector and CCB strings cut to Collector and CCB strings cut at comma.
 Group separator character cannot be allowed in collector and CCB strings.

 The "," character is used as separator when different (high availability) groups of collectors or CCB are used.

 So the comma in RANDOM_INTEGER(a,b) has to be escaped or substituted otherwise things will not work.